hetznerZA/logstash_auditor/README.md

 ## Testing

-Behavioural driven testing can be performed:
+Behavioural driven testing can be performed by testing against an ELK docker image:

+    $ sudo docker run -d -v spec/support/logstash_conf.d:/etc/logstash/conf.d -p 9300:9300 -p 9200:9200 -p 5000:5000 -p 5044:5044 -p 5601:5601 -p 8080:8080 sebp/elk
     $ bundle exec rspec -cfd spec/*

+Note that in order to ensure that the processing has occurred on Elastic Search there is a 2 second delay between each event submission request and the search request

+Afterwards destroy the running docker image as follows:
+    $ sudo docker ps
+    $ sudo docker <CONTAINER_ID>

 ## Usage

 #TODO complete this section
-#TODO Extend the SoarLogstashAuditor::AuditingProviderAPI to create an auditing provider:
+#TODO Extend the LogstashAuditor::AuditingProviderAPI to create an auditing provider:

 ```
-class MyAuditingProvider < SoarLogstashAuditor::AuditingProviderAPI
+class MyAuditingProvider < LogstashAuditor::AuditingProviderAPI
 end
 ```